ahdcreative/lion-inn-wp/wp-content/plugins/filebird/readme.txt

 As WordPress default, you are allowed to only upload the most commonly used file types.
 With this plugin, you can manually manage most of allowed file types.

 <strong>COMPATIBLE WITH ELEMENTOR PAGE BUILDER</strong><br>
-Compatible with Elementor plugin, top #1 WordPress page builder.
+Compatible with Elementor - Top #1 WordPress page builder.

 <strong>COMPATIBLE WITH BEAVER BUILDER</strong><br>
-Compatible with Beaver Builder plugin.
+Compatible with Beaver Builder - One of the popular page builder plugins for WordPress.

 <strong>COMPATIBLE WITH VISUAL COMPOSER PAGE BUILDER</strong><br>
 Compatible with Visual Composer page builder plugin.